CanadaCanada immigrationCanada Study VisaStudying in Canada

 Published on: October 6th, 2023

-Speedy processing times for study permits, top-quality educational institutions, and an open and welcoming society are just some of the factors that influence international students when choosing whether to study in Canada vs the USA.
+Speedy processing times for study permits, top-quality educational institutions, and an open and welcoming society are just some of the factors that influence international students when opting to study in Canada over the USA.

 Free Assessment

-Prospective students interested in moving abroad may be weighing the pros and cons of studying in Canada vs the USA.
+Prospective students interested in moving abroad may be weighing the pros of studying in Canada over the USA.
 Though the USA is a popular destination, Canada currently holds the title of the number one country for foreign students.

 In recent years, USA’s position as a leading country for international students has plummeted while Canada has soared to the top.
 So, why are more students studying in Canada over the USA?